Great Ponton: Community

 Great Ponton Parish Council meets every two months.

 Holy Cross Anglican Church, with St Guthlac's Church at Little Ponton, is in the Colsterworth Group of parishes in the Diocese of Lincoln.
 The Methodist Dallygate Chapel, built in 1805, closed for worship in 1975.

-Great Ponton Church of England Primary School, with a roll of about 70, occupies modern premises in Mill Lane.
-A February 2015 Ofsted inspection rated the school Grade 2, 'Good' for "overall effectiveness".
-The rating was reiterated in 2018.
+Great Ponton Church of England Primary School, is a small rural primary school situated in the village with an intake of 10 per year group.
+The ages of the children in school range from 4-11 years of age.
+The school occupies a premises in Mill Lane overlooking the countryside.
+The school benefits from large expansive grounds including a variety of equipment and facilities such as astroturf play area, separate sports and football field, book nook reading shed and climbing equipment.
+Serving to educate the children of Great Ponton Village and surrounding areas the school benefits from wraparound childcare and works closely with other local childcare providers.
+A November 2023 Ofsted inspection rated the school, 'Good' for "overall effectiveness" stating that "This is a small school with a big heart".

 Great Ponton Village Centre, on Archers Way, is a community centre for social events and functions.
 The village playing fields are used by local cricket and football clubs.
 The Ponton Plod is an annual long-distance walk and run that raises money for charity.
 It starts and finishes at the Village Centre.

-There is a garage-cum-shop at Ponton Main Service Station on the north-bound carriageway of the A1.
+There is a garage-come-shop at Ponton Main Service Station on the north-bound carriageway of the A1.
 The former Blue Horse public house facing the south-bound carriageway has been converted into flats.

 The village has a daytime, weekday bus service to Grantham.